 - Further medical care includes:

-- Echocardiogram-guided pericardiocentesis: removal of pericardial fluid is the definitive therapy for tamponade.[8, 2]
+- Echocardiogram-guided pericardiocentesis: removal of pericardial fluid is the definitive therapy for tamponade[2, 3].

 - Emergency subxiphoid percutaneous drainage: is the safest method for emergency pericardiocentesis.
 It is most safely performed under guidance by echocardiography.
-Without echocardiography guidance, it may cause right ventricular puncture, which is not usually fatal but precipitates severe cardiac tamponade requiring surgical intervention.
+Echocardiography reduces the risk of complications such as perforation of the right atrium.

 - Percutaneous balloon pericardiotomy.